The Rescue (Doctor Who): Casting and characters

 After the potential for Franklin's casting expired, Lambert requested camera tests for Maureen O'Brien and Denise Upson to portray Vicki; the two auditioned on 14 September 1964 at the BBC Television Centre, and O'Brien was eventually cast.
 When O'Brien met with the show's creator Sydney Newman, he told her that they were considering having her cut her hair and dye it black.
 O'Brien refused, saying, "Why don't you just get Carole Ann Ford back?"
 O'Brien had just come out of drama school when she was cast as Vicki; it was her first television acting job.

 Barry originally offered the role of Bennett to Bernard Archard, but he was unavailable.
 Ray Barrett was cast in the role, described as a "Jekyll and Hyde character".
 Barry had seen Barrett on television and noted his name due to his rugged face, and "dug him out of the book" when the time came.
 Barrett played Bennett as a "normal, straight human being" so as not to give the ending away.
 To preserve the mystery, Koquillion was credited in the first episode as being played by "Sydney Wilson", a name made up by the production team in tribute to two of the creators of Doctor Who, Sydney Newman and Donald Wilson.
 When designing Koquillion, costume designer Daphne Dare took inspiration from a close-up of a fly.
-Tom Sheridan was cast to play the voice of the rescue ship, the sand creature, and a robed figure; an agreement was made for him to be credited as 'Space Captain', which meant he could not portray the robed figure.
+Tom Sheridan was cast to play the voice communicating from the rescue ship, the sand creature, and a Didonian.
+An agreement was made for Sheridan to be credited as 'Space Captain' only, and he ultimately did not portray a Didonian.